sijan67/Exploring-the-MLP-Mixer-Architecture/README.md

 # Exploring-the-MLP-Mixer-Architecture for Image Classification: Performance Evaluation, Tuning, and Ablation Study on MNIST Dataset

-This repository contains the code and research paper for the study I conducted titled: "Exploring the MLP-Mixer Architecture for Image Classification: Performance Evaluation, Tuning, and Ablation Study on MNIST Dataset".
+This repository contains the code and research paper for the research I conducted titled: "Exploring the MLP-Mixer Architecture for Image Classification: Performance Evaluation, Tuning, and Ablation Study on MNIST Dataset".

 # Introduction